 Now we have 27, which is not divisible by 2.
 We move to the next prime number, 3.
 Since the sum of the digits of 27 (2 + 7 = 9) is divisible by 3, 27 is also divisible by 3.
 We divide 27 by 3 to get 9.

 Understanding prime factorization has historical roots dating back to ancient Greece, where mathematicians like Euclid explored the properties of prime numbers.
 Euclid's Elements contains theorems related to prime numbers and their fundamental role in number theory.
-The Fundamental Theorem of Arithmetic, which states that every integer greater than 1 can be represented uniquely as a product of prime numbers, is a cornerstone of modern number theory.
+That said, the Fundamental Theorem of Arithmetic, which states that every integer greater than 1 can be represented uniquely as a product of prime numbers, is a cornerstone of modern number theory.
 Over the centuries, mathematicians have continued to study prime numbers and their distribution, leading to significant advancements in cryptography and computer science.

 One of the practical applications of prime factorization is in cryptography, particularly in the RSA (Rivest–Shamir–Adleman) algorithm, which is widely used for secure data transmission.
-The security of RSA relies on the difficulty of factoring large numbers into their prime factors.
+Worth adding: the security of RSA relies on the difficulty of factoring large numbers into their prime factors.
 In RSA, two large prime numbers are chosen, and their product is used as the modulus for encryption and decryption.
 If an attacker can factor the modulus into its prime factors, they can break the encryption.
 The larger the prime numbers used, the more secure the encryption, as factoring large numbers is computationally intensive and time-consuming.

 Trends and Latest Developments